Glossary

 Your child has the right to be safe – to feel comfortable, happy, and safe in their surroundings.

-• Your child has the responsibility to stay out of unsafe situations and report any situation that makes them feel unsafe or uncomfortable.
+• Your child has the responsibility to stay out of unsafe situations when possible and report any situation that makes them feel unsafe or uncomfortable.

-• Your child has the responsibility to follow rules so that others are safe.
+• Your child has the responsibility to follow the rules so that others are safe.

 Your child has the right to their voice – to be heard and share their opinions, needs, fears, and hopes.

-• Your child has the responsibility to use their Voice to tell someone in their Safety NETwork about any safety situation, and to keep telling until they get the 2 H’s: heard and helped.
+• Your child has the responsibility to use their voice to tell someone in their Safety NETwork if they are in an unsafe situation, and to keep telling until they get the 2 H’s: heard and helped.

 • Your child has the responsibility to listen to others.

-Your child has the right to their identity – all the ideas, beliefs, and strengths that make them who they are.
+Your child has the right to be themselves – all the ideas, beliefs, and strengths that make them who they are.

 • Your child has the responsibility to let others be who they are.

 Your child has the right to respect – to be treated like they are valuable and important – because they are.
-Your child has a right to have their body boundaries respected – to decide what touches feel safe or unsafe for their own bodies, and to have their privacy respected.
+Your child has a right for their body boundaries to be respected – to decide what touches feel safe or unsafe for their own bodies, and to have their privacy respected.

-• Your child has the responsibility to tell a trusted adult in their Safety NETwork if they are being disrespected and if their body boundaries are not being respected.
+• Your child has the responsibility to tell a trusted adult in their Safety NETwork if they are being disrespected or if their body boundaries are not being respected.

 • Your child has the responsibility to respect the personal boundaries of others.